RascalSoftware/RAT-Docs/source/install.rst

             pip install RATapi

-        matlabengine is an optional dependency only required for MATLAB related action such as running MATLAB custom functions and converting RasCAL-1 projects.
+        ``matlabengine`` is an optional dependency only required for MATLAB related actions such as running MATLAB custom functions and converting RasCAL-1 projects.
-        The version of matlabengine should match the version of MATLAB installed on the computer.
-For example, if MATLAB 2023a is installed on the computer, matlabengine can be installed as shown below:
+        The version of ``matlabengine`` must match the version of MATLAB installed on the computer.
+For example, if MATLAB 2023a is installed on the computer, ``matlabengine`` can be installed as shown below:

         .. code-block:: console